 Our Senior School pupils are able to ask for counselling directly and in confidence, although they will always be encouraged to talk to their parents.
 Counselling for Prep School pupils is provided after consultation with parents.
 We offer six sessions free of charge, which is usually enough for most of our pupils.
 However, it is possible to offer long term work for those who need more; the cost of subsequent sessions can be added to the school bill with parental permission.

 The wellbeing centre is genius and ahead of the game in education.
 Wellbeing is core to personal success in many ways and will continue to be even more important in life after school.
-Confident that my child will be looked after when not at home.
+I am confident that my child will be looked after when they are not at home.

 Children are really taking advantage of the easy access counselling support which aims to provide fast and accessible intervention to prevent any on-going distress